15 ways doctors are now treating COVID-19

 Stacker used resources from the Food & Drug Administration (FDA), the Harvard Medical School, and other scientific sites to compile a list of major treatments and strategies that doctors across the country are using to mitigate the effects of COVID-19.
 These treatments cover a huge range, from the “common sense” remedies to ease mild cases at home to antibodies, steroids, antivirals, and physical interventions like ventilators.
 Many have been approved on an emergency basis by the FDA.
 Some, like promising corticosteroid dexamethasone, were already approved for other instances of respiratory disease.

-Health care workers are stretched thinner than ever after almost a year of pandemic emergency conditions.
 Some of the major ways to “treat” COVID-19 come in the form of prevention—as the saying goes, an ounce of prevention is worth a pound of cure.
-For many of us, that ounce of prevention is as simple as frequently washing our hands, wearing masks whenever necessary, social distancing, and avoiding indoor gatherings of all kinds.
+For many of us, that ounce of prevention is as simple as frequently washing our hands, wearing masks whenever necessary, and social distancing.
 No matter how good the treatment for COVID-19 gets, nothing beats not getting it in the first place.

 Keep reading to learn about 15 ways doctors are now treating COVID-19.